 Stage 1: From $0 to $10M ARR

 Establishing that you have a product-market fit is the most important part of your early days as a startup and a crucial first step in your business roadmap that simply can’t be ignored.
 Don’t steam ahead and build a product without building a prototype and testing your hypothesis on buyers first.

 Once you’ve met enough buyers to establish demand, your business roadmap should prioritize building out the product, and then concentrate on acquisition and retention of users to further validate your product and market positioning.
 When you have a number of (happy) customers using and finding the value in your product, it becomes easier to plan your next growth moves.

 Take the time to talk to your customers as much as possible.
 Survey them, interview them, and meet with them.
 Finding out what they love (or don’t love) about your product is a valuable part of clarifying your product-market fit and refining your product at this stage of your business roadmap.

 The failure rate for startups (especially in the SaaS industry) is high.
-In the early days of any startup roadmap, cash flow can be sluggish.
+In the early days of any startup, cash flow can be unpredictable and new business can be sluggish.
 If your annual subscription value is $300, that means you’re only making $25 a month from each sign-up.
-Balance that out against ensuring your startup maintains a scalable cost structure (the tons of work, overheads, and wages you need to cover with these tiny revenues), and it can feel like an uphill battle — for a long time.
+Balance that out against ensuring your startup maintains a scalable cost structure (the tons of work, overhead, and wages you need to cover with these tiny revenues), and it can feel like an uphill battle — for a long time.